brainstormforce/header-footer-elementor/readme.txt

 The Header-Footer Elementor plugin just gives you a container where you can completely design the header using Elementor Page Builder, So the process of creating the mobile responsive layout is exactly same as you would create a responsive layout of your page.

-Here is a documentation by Elementor Page builder which explains how you can create mobile responsive layouts using Elementor - https://elementor.com/introducing-mobile-editing/
+Here is a documentation by Elementor Page builder which explains how you can create mobile responsive layouts using Elementor - <a href="https://elementor.com/introducing-mobile-editing/">https://elementor.com/introducing-mobile-editing/</a>
 This same applies when you are creating your Header/Footer using this plugin.

 = How Can I add support for Heade/Footer Plugin from my theme? =